Search: 2515 results

 wo unto you, Scribes and Pharisees, hypocrites, who shut up the kingdom of heaven against men: for ye not only refuse to go in your selves, but hinder those that would.

-And say, If we had been in the days of our fathers, we would not have been partakers with them in the blood of the prophets.
+If we had been living in the days of our fathers, we would not have taken part with them in the blood of the prophets.

 Serpents, generations of vipers, how would ye flee from the judgment of hell?